FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 identifiers.

-Any realm defined in this registry (e.g. "tls.eap.arpa") also implicitly defines a subdomain "v." (e.g. "v.tls.eap.arpa").
-Vendors or SDOs can self-allocate within the "v." subdomain, using domains which they own.
-For example, An "example.com" company could self-allocate and use the realm "example.com.v.tls.eap.arpa".
+Any realm defined in this registry (e.g. "tls.eap.arpa") also implicitly defines a sub-realm "v." (e.g. "v.tls.eap.arpa").
+Vendors or SDOs can self-allocate within the "v." realm, using realms that they own.
+For example, a company that owns the "example.com." domain could self-allocate and use the realm "example.com.v.tls.eap.arpa".
 See [](#vendor-assignment) for more discussion of this topic.

+This specification does not make any provisions for private-use realms.
+The "v." sub-realm is sufficient for all private uses.

+For experimental uses, it is RECOMMENDED that the "ietf.org" realm is used.
+Different uses SHOULD be distinguished by using the name of a working group or document, such as "emu.ietf.org.v.eap.arpa".

 ## The username field